Georges Biassou: Contemporary scholarship

 Biassou is also figured as a character in Madison Smartt Bell's 1995 novel, All Souls Rising, the first book in his Haitian Revolutionary trilogy series.
 It attempts to present a historically accurate rendition of the Haitian Revolution.
 The novel illustrates vivid details that are not facts, per se, but are based on actual events.
-The book also graphically depicts the witness account of Monsieur Joseph Gros.
+The book also graphically depicts the witness account of Joseph Gros.
 It was nominated for the 1996 PEN/Faulkner Award and a finalist for the 1996 US National Book Award.
 It also won the 1996 Anisfield-Wolf Award for best book of the year which dealt with matters of race.